 Autonomous Content Adoption

-Instead of reading 500 posts a day — an agent that filters
+Instead of scrolling channels all day — an agent that filters

 Self-hosted Mission Control